Andy Bird: Disney

 In 2004, Bird joined The Walt Disney Company and has since overseen the acquisition of Hungama TV in India and investment in India's UTV.
 He also localizes content and has reorganized Disney's international structure and leadership ranks.

 Bird was appointed Commander of the Most Excellent Order of the British Empire (CBE) in the 2012 Birthday Honours for services to UK media and entertainment.

 Pearson

-Bird was selected as CEO of Pearson plc to replace the retiring John Fallon and has been with the company since October 2020.
+Bird was selected as CEO of Pearson plc to replace the retiring John Fallon and had been with the company since October 2020.
+He retired in January 2024.

+Personal life

+Bird is married and has two sons.